 Austin is an example of this.
 He argues that Austin has gotten to the point where music is encroaching on experiences that may not even call for music, or situations where it’s more intrusive than pleasant.

 Of course, many venues will point to the fact that much of their money is not made on gate receipts, but instead on alcohol.
 It seems that these free shows are the natural evolution of what the market would push towards.
-The problem with that is certain markets have set their market expectation in such a way that artists expect to get paid the way free events often pay them upfront as a loss to bring people in, as opposed to sharing in the revenues generated by shows.
-Non-traditional locations also often skimp on the sound experience because they don’t install professional, high quality sound systems.
+The problem with that is certain markets have set their market expectation in such a way that artists expect to get paid the way free events often pay them, upfront, as opposed to sharing in the revenues generated by shows.
+Artist payments exist to free events as a loss leader with the goal to bring people in, with the revenue generator being alcohol or whatever else the event sponsor is selling.
+Non-traditional locations also often skimp on the sound experience because they don’t install professional, high-quality sound systems.

 Then again, there’s something to be said for the accessibility of music and for giving artists the opportunity to have a more secure paycheck.
-It also speaks to the state of the Houston music scene specifically if breweries feel confident enough in demand that they can put on these free shows to bring enough people to pay for alcohol to cover costs.
+It also speaks to the state of the Houston music scene specifically if breweries feel confident enough in demand that they can put on these free shows and bring enough people to pay for alcohol and cover costs.

-Maybe the solution isn’t to rail against brewery shows, but instead that Houston, and other cities with a similar problem, need more music venues.
+Maybe the solution isn’t to rail against brewery shows, but instead for Houston, and other cities with a similar problem, to build more music venues.

 Go out tonight, and any night.
 Jukely is a concert subscription that gives members guestlist access to hundreds of music events – for one price.
 Whenever you want to go out, you’ll always have something to do.
 Learn more and sign up at jukely.com.